Particular/docs.particular.net/servicepulse/usage-config.md

 - LicenseComponent/SqlServer/ConnectionString
 - LicenseComponent/SqlServer/AdditionalCatalogs

-Refer to the [usage reporting](/servicecontrol/creating-config-file.md#usage-reporting) section of the ServiceControl config file for an explanation of the SqlServer specific settings.
+Refer to the [usage reporting](/servicecontrol/creating-config-file.md#usage-reporting) section of the ServiceControl config file for an explanation of the SQL Server-specific settings.

 #### Minimum Permissions